aussielunix/jenkins-appliance/README.md

 Vagrant requires you have Virtualbox setup and the vagrant rubygem installed.
 Capistrano requires you have a clean Ubuntu Precise guest (from anywhere, local VM, cloud provider etc) and the capistrano rubygem installed.
 Both methods require you have a copy of the Puppet modules.
-This is a simple once off `librarian-puppet install`
+This is a simple once off `librarian-puppet install` before you start.
+[librarian-puppet](http://librarian-puppet.com/) can be installed with rubygems.

 <table>